-- David E. Epperson Chair and Professor
+- Vice Provost for Faculty Diversity and Development, David E. Epperson Chair and Professor

 - Joint appointments: Katz School of Business, Department of Sociology, Dietrich School of Arts and Sciences